Angle at the centre of a circle is twice the angle at the circumference

 Angle at the centre of a circle proof

 Notice that OP, OQ and OR are all radii of the circle.
-There is a circle theorem that tells us that 2 radii form an isosceles triangle.
+We know that 2 radii form an isosceles triangle.

 This means that:

-• The two angles at the base of triangle PQO are equal, and we will call that angle x.
+• Triangle PQO is an isosceles triangle.
+The angles at the base of an isosceles triangle are equal.
+We will call the angle x.

-• The two angles at the base of triangle PRO are equal, and we will call that angle y.
+• Similarly, the two angles at the base of triangle PRO are equal, and we will call the angle y.

-• The two angles at the base of triangle QRO are equal, and we will call that angle z.
+• And the two angles at the base of triangle QRO are equal, and we will call the angle z.

 We can find the three angles of the triangle PQR, from the diagram: